HassanFouaad/authentication-service/README.md

 - Repositories layer works as an interface for the database models

-- The app creates jwt token with contains some userdata and the session id
+- The app creates jwt token which contains some userdata and the session id and sents it back to the client

 - The app stores valid sessions in redis key/value store with a referenece to each user